 Reply sends a message to the

 Shipment Gateway is that it is invoked in the context of handling the

 In the context of a

-Saga it is not always clear, at a first look, who is the sender of a message.
-In the above sample when handling the expired
+Saga it is not always clear at first glance who the sender of a message is.
+In the above example, when handling the expired

 ShipmentReservation timeout the sender of the message is the

 Delivery Manager endpoint.
 In this case a